juliasilge/tidytext/README.md

 ### Community Guidelines

 This project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.
-Code contributions, bug reports (and fixes!), and feature requests are welcome; file issues or seek support [here](http://github.com/juliasilge/tidytext/issues).
+Feedback, bug reports (and fixes!), and feature requests are welcome; file issues or seek support [here](http://github.com/juliasilge/tidytext/issues).